sike25/unireps.github.io/_posts/2025-09-29-mlir-arx-accelerator-aware-mlir-to-risc-v-compilation-integrated-with-an-eda-flow.md

 # **1. Introduction**

-Edge and embedded AI systems increasingly pair general-purpose RISC-V cores with domain accelerators (from NPUs to lightweight tensor engines) to meet latency and energy targets<d-cite key="jouppi2017tpu, eyeriss2016, nvdla2019"/>.
-In such settings, the practical challenge is not only to partition a model across CPU and accelerator boundaries but also to decide what to accelerate when accelerator capabilities may be unknown or evolving at project start.
+Edge and embedded AI systems increasingly pair general-purpose RISC-V cores with domain accelerators (from NPUs to lightweight tensor engines) to meet stringent latency and energy targets<d-cite key="jouppi2017tpu, eyeriss2016, nvdla2019"/>.
+In such settings, the practical challenge is not only to partition a model across CPU and accelerator boundaries, but also to decide what to accelerate when device capabilities are unknown or evolving at project start.
 A sensible path is to begin from a CPU-only baseline, profile real executions, and then offload the most profitable regions subject to resource and orchestration constraints.
+In this work we cast that workflow as a problem of representation alignment: by expressing computations in a common intermediate representation (MLIR), we keep the model’s computational structure coherent across heterogeneous RISC-V–attached devices while letting profiling and cost models determine which aligned regions should migrate to accelerators.

 MLIR's multi-dialect design and progressive lowering are a natural fit for this workflow<d-cite key="mlir"/>.
 However, turning it into an end-to-end solution for RISC-V SoCs requires additional pieces: